rbspy/rbspy/README.md

 crashes, the rest of your system should probably be fine (it shouldn't crash your Ruby).
 But I wouldn't totally swear that.

+If you want something that actually works more reliably, consider using [stackprof](https://github.com/tmm1/stackprof)

 ## Requirements

 1. Linux (It uses a Linux-only system call)